Griff209/js_eulers/README.md

 4. Sum the collection of odd terms:
 Use Array.prototype.reduce to reduce the collection to the sum of its parts - again building on the knowledge gained in Task 1.

+# 3_factorization.js

+Problem:
+Find the largest prime factor of the number 600851475143

+Solution:
+The problem is broken into four general tasks, solved through the composition of 5 primary functions.

+Note:
+This program may not run to completion if executed in the browser.
+It is only tested to completion in node.js.
+More elegant solutions are surely possible but at the time of writing have not been discovered and implemented by the author.

+1. Reduce the size of the task:
+a.
+JavaScript in the browser did not take kindly to my initial, recursive approach to integer factorization.
+Likewise, node.js would not complete recursive operations on large numbers.
+In order to complete the task, I had to be able to run my programs, so I had to optimize.
+The first optimization is to loop while factoring, as opposed to making recursive function calls.
+b.
+Prime numbers above 2 must necessarily be odd numbers.
+Therefore, the function trialDiv() is called with an odd number (lines 11-13) and decrements by 2 at each iteration of the loop (line 35), ignoring even numbers completely.
+c.
+Typically, trial division checks every integer from 2 to n.
+Checking values greater than x = n/2 is unnecessary - anything greater could only be x = n/y where (1 < y < 2), so I set an upper limit of the nearest odd integer to n/2.
+Likewise, I set a lower bound on the trial division by taking a first pass at factorization, fermFac(), implementing Fermat's factorization method as described at [Wikipedia](https://en.wikipedia.org/wiki/Fermat%27s_factorization_method).
+The larger of the two factors returned by this method is used as the lower bound.

+2. Find the factors of 600851475143:
+a. smarterFac() runs the optimizations listed above, gathers factors using Fermat's method and a simple trial division function (trialDiv()), then finally attempts to fill in gaps caused by the use of a lower bound by pushing n/factor into the factors array (buildFactors()).

+3. Find the prime factors of 600851475143:
+a.
+Once the factors are gathered, I factor each factor.
+One could check the primality of a factor before pushing it into the factors array, but I was afraid that this would greatly slow the program or possibly break it.
+b.
+Each array of factors-of-factor-of-600851475143 is put through a simple Array.protoype.filter, returning only those factors whose value is not 1 or n.
+If any such factors exist, n is not prime.

+4. Find the largest of the prime factors of 600851475143:
+a.
+Presently this is left as an exercise to the reader's mind and eyes.
+One of many possible improvements to the program would be to implement a simple loop, running through the prime factors and returning only the largest factor.